Snowboxx Festival required stunning visuals and a narrative that captured people’s imagination.

 We created a series of daily edits and a final aftermovie.

 Snowboxx is a music festival based in the French alps and is now running into its 6th year and third successive in its new home, Avoriaz.
 The festival is a fusion of snowsports, music, entertainment and food which makes the perfect destination festival for brits traveling abroad.

-The team all enjoyed it and everyone came away with a feeling of job well done.
-Now it’s on to the post production, the first draft of the aftermovie was edited and delivered within three days of the festival to ensure the content was fresh in our heads.
-Expect the full film to be released in the summer.
+The aftermovie was edited and delivered within three days of the festival to ensure the content was fresh in people’s heads.